Senior Care Business Financing: How to Apply

 Depending on the loan and lender, the process of applying for a senior care business loan may vary.
 For instance, with a HUD loan, you’ll have several steps related to property appraisal, insurance, and construction that you wouldn’t face with an equipment loan.

-That said, you can generally expect to fill out an application, provide personal and business records, and share financial information.
-You will be asked for documents such as:
+However, you can generally expect to fill out an application, provide personal and business records, and share financial information.
+You’ll need to supply documents such as: